23vugarr/cohear/README.md

-# Medai - Your Personal Health Results Interpreter
+# Cohear - Your Personal Assistant to Learn with Fun